 Since we’re talking about sharing rate, we’ll focus on the top half of the widget — outlined in blue — which has the Referral Offer and Call to Action.

-Here’s what works for Naturebox: “Get $10 when you snack with friends.”
-It’s clear call to action that includes a “what’s in it for them” statement for the sharer.
+Here’s what works for Naturebox: "Get $10 when you snack with friends."
+It's a clear call to action that includes a “what’s in it for them” statement for the sharer.